S. P. Charan

-Sripathi Panditharadhyula Charan is an Indian film playback singer, actor, producer and director known for his works in Tamil cinema and Telugu cinema.
+Sripathi Panditharadhyula Charan, credited as S. P. Charan, is an Indian playback singer and actor works predominantly works in Tamil cinema and Telugu cinema.

-He is the son of legendary singer S. P. Balasubrahmanyam.
+He is the son of the singer S. P. Balasubrahmanyam.
 He first worked as a playback singer in Tamil and Telugu.
-He ventured into acting with the 2003 Kannada film Hudugigagi and is best known for his performance in the 2008 film Saroja.
-He has established a film production company called Capital Film Works, and produced several Tamil films, including the cult hit Chennai 600028 in 2007 and the National Film Award-winning Aaranya Kaandam in 2012.
+He made his acting debut in Maha Edabidangi (1999) and is best known for his performance in the Saroja (2008).
+He has established the film production company Capital Film Works, and produced Chennai 600028 (2007), Aaranya Kaandam (2012) and others.

-He is filming a new webseries in Tamil language under his home banner Capital Film Works named Adhigaram which would mark his debut as a director in the Tamil film industry.
-Adhigaram is an intense political thriller which touches upon sensitive issues.
-The release date is yet to be revealed by the crew in accordance to the pandemic situations.

 Early life

-Charan is the son of the late legendary singer S. P. Balasubrahmanyam and his wife Savitri.
-Charan, was born and raised in Chennai.
-SP.Charan, has 1 Elder Sister : Pallavi.
-She is a singer.
-He Studied in Asan Memorial CBSE School, Chennai in which the popular Tamil actor Ajithkumar also studied with him and was a school friend of him.
-He received a bachelor's degree in Business Administration from Pace University in New York, USA in 1994 and completed a two-year course in Film and Television.
+Charan was born to the singer S. P. Balasubrahmanyam and his wife Savitri in a Telugu family.
+He was raised in Chennai, India.
+He studied at Asan Memorial School, Chennai, where actor Ajith Kumar also studied and was a school friend.
+He received a bachelor's degree in Business Administration from Pace University in New York, United States in 1994 and completed a two-year course in film and television.